For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

-Butryn’s work on lifestyle modification strives to improve the health of adults by reducing their risk for conditions such as cancer, diabetes, and cardiovascular disease.
-The Butryn lab uses behavioral principles to understand the challenges of eating a healthy diet and engaging in physical activity and creates innovations in intervention programs by integrating the latest advances in scientific theory and technology.
+Butryn’s work on lifestyle modification is ultimately designed to improve the health of adults by reducing their risk for conditions such as cancer, diabetes, and cardiovascular disease.
+The Butryn lab uses behavioral principles to understand the challenges of eating a healthy diet and engaging in physical activity, and creates innovations in intervention programs by integrating the latest advances in scientific theory as well as technology.

 Selected Publications: